 Adapted from foodnetwork.com

-If you like sweet and sour, you’ll like these recipes too!
+If you like sweet and sour, you’ll love this chicken!